nickseewald/website/content/authors/admin/_index.md

 PhD](https://www.jhsph.edu/faculty/directory/profile/2908/emma-beth-mcginty) on
 causal inference for health policy evaluation.
 My PhD was supervised by [Daniel Almirall, PhD](http://www-personal.umich.edu/~dalmiral/).
-I joined Penn as an Assistant Professor, pending Provost approval, in September 2023.
+I joined Penn as an Assistant Professor in September 2023.

 <!-- <a class="btn btn-outline-primary btn-lg" href="about">hi</a> -->
 <a class="btn btn-outline-primary btn-lg" href="about">Learn More<i class="fas fa-arrow-right" style="padding-left: 0.7em;"></i> </a>